cglee-bg/mir4-tag-reflector/README.md

 Use the template dropdown next to the manual textareas to quickly insert common tags.
 Select a template and click **삽입** to insert it at the cursor position.
 You can create new templates by entering an open and close tag (or just an empty tag) in the small form above the textareas and clicking **추가**.

+### Regex Preview

+The manual input area also lets you manage regular expressions for MIR4 tags.
+Add a pattern, choose whether it is an open, close, or empty tag, and test it with the preview field.
+Matches will be highlighted so you can confirm the regex works as expected.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More